Categorical models for path spaces: Introduction

 \begin{Thm} There exists a functor $\widetilde{\mathbf{C}}_*: \cat{sSet} \to \cat{B_{\infty}Coalg}$ satisfying the following properties. \begin{enumerate} \item $\widetilde{\mathbf{C}}_*$ is a lift of $\widetilde{C}^{\Delta}_*$, i.e. there is a natural isomorphism of functors $\mathcal{U} \circ \widetilde{\mathbf{C}}_* \cong \widetilde{C}^{\Delta}_*$, where $\mathcal{U}: \cat{B_{\infty}Coalg}_R \to \cat{cCoalg}_R$ denotes the forgetful functor. \item There is a natural isomorphism of functors $F\circ \mathcal{Q} \cong \mathcal{S} \circ \mathbf{\Omega} \circ \widetilde{\mathbf{C}}_*$, where applies the ``set-like elements'' functor at the level of morphisms. \item For any simplicial set $X$, there are natural quasi-equivalences where is defined on any $C \in \cat{B_{\infty}Coalg}$ by formally inverting all set-like elements in each dg coalgebra $\mathbf{\Omega}(C)(x,y)$ for all objects $x,y \in \mathbf{\Omega}(C)$. \end{enumerate} \end{Thm}

-The proof of Theorem \ref{theorem2} uses a cubical interpretation of the dg category $\Omega(\widetilde{C}^{\Delta}_*(X))$ to construct an natural enrichment over dg coalgebras in terms of the \textit{Serre coproduct}.
+The proof of Theorem \ref{theorem2} uses a cubical interpretation of the dg category $\Omega(\widetilde{C}^{\Delta}_*(X))$.
 The map $\mathbb{T}_X$ is then induced by a triangulation map that sends an $n$-dimensional cube to a formal sum of $n$-dimensional simplices indexed by the $n!$ permutations in the symmetric group of $n$ elements.

 Taking into account higher structure on the chains of a simiplicial set allows us to achieve two goals: 1) extract functorially a set of morphisms to formally invert them, and 2) model the chains on the path category not only as a dg category but as a category enriched over dg coalgebras.
-This results in an algebraic model for the path category of an arbitrary simplicial set without any connectivity hypothesis.
+This results in an algebraic model for the path category of an arbitrary simplicial set.
 More precisely, Theorems \ref{theorem1} and \ref{theorem2} together imply the following.

 \begin{Thm} For any simplicial set $X \in \cat{sSet}$, the dg coalgebra enriched categories $\widehat{\mathbf{\Omega}}(\widetilde{\mathbf{C}}_*(X))$ and $\mathcal{C}_*^{\Delta}(\mathbb{P}(X))$ are naturally quasi-equivalent. \end{Thm}